MeharUsama/Counsely/README.md

 Multiple users evaluated the prototype and identified some small issues in it.
 Detailed heuristic evaluation form is added in the respository.

 # Final Application
 The final application is built using Android Studio as a tool.
-The application can be downloaded from the folder as file named app-debug.apk and the complete android studio project can be downloaded as finalProject.rar file.
+The application can be downloaded from the folder as file named app-debug.apk and the complete android studio project can be downloaded as FinalApplication.rar file.

+# Detailed Paper and Report
+Detailed discussion of the project and paper is present in the folder as a file named